SylvainPhilipona/Process-Detector/README.md

-# Impero-Detector
+# Process-Detector
-This program detect the use of the software "IMPERO" with a powershell script.
+This program detect the use of a specific software with a powershell script.

-The program read the amount of RAM that the process 'ImperoClient' uses.
+The program read the amount of RAM usage that the process from a software uses.
 This is done every 300ms.<br>
 The RAM in use is compared with the value of the last iteration to detect an increase.<br>
 ![image](https://user-images.githubusercontent.com/87760278/229086202-7d244a61-5eac-4829-926a-2af31dcc6587.png)<br>